 Acorn Movie Club meets the third Wednesday of every month at the library to discuss a variety of films.
 For more information and movie titles, contact the Adult Services Department.View details.

 Love crafting and looking to meet new people?
 Bring your needlework, or any craft project, to work on, and sit back and enjoy chatting and sharing skills with other crafters.
 All meetings will be held the third Thursday of each month from 6:30PM-8:30PMView details.

 Join us for bingo and light refreshments for a chance to win fun prizes!
-This program takes place on the last Tuesday of every month at 10:00AM.View details.
+This program takes place on the fourth Tuesday of every month at 10:00AM.View details.